bytesbydave/algorithms/Qustions/react.md

 **CSRF (Cross-Site Request Forgery)**

-- attacker tricks a user into submitting requests they did not intgend
+- attacker tricks a user into submitting requests they did not intend

 - Prevention: Use CSRF tokens, same-site cookies